 You can set the same size for multiple table columns or rows.
 Select the required rows or the whole table, right-click the selected area and choose Distribute Rows Evenly.

 If the cell's content is partially visible in the resulting row, this row automatically increases its height to fit its content and also adjusts the other rows accordingly.

 You can resize columns equally in a similar way by selecting the columns or the table itself and choosing Distribute Columns Evenly in the context menu.

-You can change the order of table cells.
-Select a cell and drag it to a new position.
+You can change the order of table rows and cells.
+Switch to the Report Explorer window, select a row or cell and drag it to a new position.

 Use the XRTableCell.RowSpan property to specify the number of rows the table cell spans.